International Driving Permit

 It provides the holder with an extra photo ID.
 Provides translation of your valid Canadian Drivers license since the IDP is printed in 10 languages (English, French, Spanish, Russian, Chinese, German, Arabic, Italian, Swedish, and Portuguese.)
 Most Car Rental agencies will request an IDP even though one is not required to drive in their country.

-Requirements for issue, along with the following attachments, are:
+Requirements for issue, are:

 - The applicant must be 18 years of age or older

 - Valid Canadian Class 5 or 7 (a full - not on the graduated licensing program) provincial driver’s license (regardless of nationality)(photocopy - both sides)

 - 2 passport photographs date stamped by the location that processed them (computer generated photos are not acceptable)